 Testwell CMT++

-Complexity Measures Tool for C/C++
+Complexity Measurement Tool for C/C++/C#

 Information in this document

-corresponds to the CMT++ version 4.2.
+corresponds to the CMT++ version 6.0.1.

 1. INTRODUCTION

-CMT++, Complexity Measures Tool for
+Testwell CMT++, Complexity Measurement Tool for C/C++/C#, is an easy-to-use

 Code complexity has effect on how difficult